 We can use the intraclass correlation coefficient (ICC) for test/retest reliability (see Split-Half Reliability).
 This is especially useful in the pilot phase of questionnaire design in measuring consistency.

-Example 1: How many students are required to determine to test/retest reliability of the total score of a psychometric test instrument that measures the level of anxiety in patients with dementia where we seek to achieve an ICC(1,1) of .60 with power of at least 80%.
+Example 1: How many students are required to determine the test/retest reliability of the total score of a psychometric test instrument that measures the level of anxiety in patients with dementia where we seek to achieve an ICC(1,1) of .60 with power of at least 80%.

 Since the number of raters (i.e. tests) is 2, we use the formula =ICC_SIZE(0,.6,2,.8) to obtain a minimum sample size of 15 (see ICC Continued).
 If you want to achieve 90% power, you will need a sample of size 20, but if you want to detect an ICC of .75 with 90% power a sample as small as 11 subjects is sufficient.